travelster/DBGallery/team-features/activity-monitoring.md

 Access the audit log through the main menu's Tools / Audit trail.
 From here, search by date, user and activity type.

 An audit trail can be for all or specific types of events, such as data edits, or a shared links having been open.
 Use the Type dropdown to select the activity to search for.
-Shown in the next screenshot are Downloads for all users for the Januar 24 to April 25, 2023.
-NOTE: While only 10 results are displayed at a time, the total count of results is shown immediately below the Search button.
+Shown in the next screenshot are Downloads for all users for the January 24 to April 25, 2023.
+While only 10 results are displayed at a time, the total count of results is shown immediately below the Search button.
 With the count of results, the audit trail results can be used as a usage report of sorts.

+NOTE: The audit results count may not always match counts on the dashboard.
+For example, Date Edit results count here on the audit trail will show a count of 2 if an image has had two updates today, whereas the Dashboard's Recently Updated Images will show only 1 since only 1 image was edited.

 <p style="margin-left: 5%;"><img style="border: 1px solid purple;" src="https://cdn.dbgallery.cloud/Download.aspx?id=87484&public=f68700c18564409f80a0b42c0f99228d&303232858" alt="Audit by Downloads"/></p>

 An audit trail for a specific user for July 2021 and showing the Type dropdown list (any portion of a user name can be entered):